Yuego/py3o.template/README.rst

   - Fixed a memory usage in case of big output file size that was introduced by the dynamic image feature.
   - Introduced an experimental TextTemplate
+  - Fixed support for special cases where page breaks removals removed trailing text (thanks to agix)

 0.9.3 Jun.
 26 2015
 ~~~~~~~~~~~~~~~~~~